Mackmiller/corporate-employee/README.md

 ### Stretch Goals

+- random scenario is thrown in that results in game over. or
-- two modes:
+- two modes, each with separate scenarios
    - 1: acting as the boss of the corporate employee.
    - 2: acting as the corporate employee.
-- Scenarios for the two modes are completely different.
-- random scenario is thrown in that results in game over.

 ### Potential roadblocks